 A date can represent in a short format and long format.
 When you want to represent your date in a short format, use the short date format.
 E.g., 1/1/2019.

 Long Date Format

-Long date is used to represent our date in expandable format like the below screenshot.
+The long date is used to represent our date in an expandable format like the below screenshot.

 We see the short date format and long date format have multiple formats to represent our dates.
-Right-click and select “Format Cells” as how we did before for “numbers” then we will get the window to select the required formats.
+Right-click and select “Format Cells” as to how we did before for “numbers”, then we will get the window to select the required formats.

 You can choose the location from the “Locale” drop-down menu.